-- •the name of a quantity or derived quantity such as 'stage-elevation',

-- •a list of quantity names, or
+- •the name of a quantity or derived quantity such as 'stage-elevation', - •a list of quantity names, or polygon can be used to monitor only triangles inside the polygon.

-- •None.

-polygon can be used to monitor only triangles inside the polygon.
 Otherwise all triangles will be included. time_interval will restrict monitoring to time steps in the interval.
 Otherwise all timesteps will be included.
+Information can be tracked in the evolve loop by printing quantity_statistics and collected data will be stored in the SWW file.